-Data centre operators must continuously seek to improve electrical efficiency to counteract rising energy costs and to provide a green environment, which complies with relevant legislation.
+Data centre operators must continuously seek to improve the electrical efficiency of UPS systems to counteract rising energy costs and to provide a green environment, which complies with relevant legislation.
 Reviewing a facility’s UPS system often suggests valuable contributions to this drive.

 In this article, Alan Luscombe, director at Kohler Uninterruptible Power Ltd., a Kohler company, explains the opportunities for energy savings that can exist within a UPS installation.